kanokidotorg/kanoki-blog/_pages/about.md

 # Who Am I?

- My name is Vinay and  I love blogging and I'm a Data Enthusiast, Tech Evangelist and Automates things and if you have any such interest then you will feel at home on my blog.
+ I love blogging and I'm a Data Enthusiast, Tech Evangelist and Automates things and if you have any such interest then you will feel at home on my blog.
 You can learn how to automate daily stuffs, Data Visualization, Data Analysis and Python cool tricks.
 I’m a regular speaker at tech conferences and last year(2016) presented my work in Selenium India Conference in Bangalore and Python India Conference (Pycon 2016) New Delhi